-From 1969 'Everyday Life' a look at the living conditions, work and leisure activities of the different classes of people in the countryside and towns.
+A look at the way of life for different classes of people in the countryside and towns of Ireland.

-Presented by Brendan Scott and produced by Christopher Fitzsimon, this episode of 'Six Generations' was broadcast on 9 October, 1969.
-The programme is presented in both English and Irish.
+This episode of 'Six Generations' was broadcast on 9 October 1969.
+The presenter is Brendan Scott.
+The programme was produced by Christopher Fitzsimon and presented in both English and Irish.

 Six Generations consisted of 15 programmes dealing with the social history of Ireland during the 19th and 20th centuries, and was part of the 'Telefís Scoile'.